- February 5, 2020

 In speaking with many clients who purchased Steepener Notes, Adjustable Rate Market Notes, Spread Linked Notes and Structured Notes, it has become apparent that brokerage firms and Financial Advisors did not adequately explain the characteristics and risks of these investments prior to the transaction.
 Many investors believed that they purchased traditional bonds with a predictable interest payment.

 Making suitable investment recommendations is the cornerstone of proper investment advice.
 All brokerage firms and financial advisors have a duty to recommend suitable investments that are consistent with the needs and objectives of the investor.
 Brokerage firms and financial advisors must learn all material facts about an investor before making any recommendations and must match all investments with a customer’s stated investment profile.
 Failure to recommend suitable investments may result in a claim to recover attenuating investment losses.

 If you purchased Steepener Notes, Adjustable Rate Market Notes, Spread Linked Notes and Structured Notes, and have either experienced a loss of income and/or principal loss, you may be entitled to recover those losses.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 We can be reached at 800.931.8452 or by email at firstname.lastname@example.org.